-The history of the band is bizarre, with pop-artist Andy Warhol originally serving as the catalyst that propelled the band into the public eye and as a guiding force for the direction of the band, more-or-less viewing them as another of his art projects.
-Warhol brought on Nico, then a German pop singer, to round out The Velvet Underground, joining the already-established roster with John Cale, Lou Reed, Moe Tucker, and Sterling Morrison.
+The history of the band is bizarre, with pop artist Andy Warhol originally serving as the catalyst that propelled the band into the public eye and as a guiding force for the direction of the band, more-or-less viewing them as another of his art projects.
+Warhol brought on German pop singer Nico to round out the band, which already had an established lineup of John Cale, Lou Reed, Moe Tucker, and Sterling Morrison.

-Warhol brought the band on to play various events, eventually asking the band to perform at a gala for New York’s Society of Clinical Psychology at the beginning of 1966.
-The Velvet Underground’s sound was unlike anything at the time, and the attendees of the gala were less than pleased with their sound, which was only compounded by the fact that a filmmaker, Barbara Rudin, accompanying them started hurling insults at the crowd.
+Warhol brought the band on to play various events, eventually asking them to perform at a gala for New York’s Society of Clinical Psychology at the beginning of 1966.
+The Velvet Underground’s sound was unlike anything at the time, and the attendees of the gala were less than pleased.
+The appearance was only compounded by the fact that a filmmaker, Barbara Rudin, accompanying them started hurling insults at the crowd.

-When The Velvet Underground & Nico came out, the reception was dull, with a legal issue causing the record to be pulled off the shelves and solidifying that it was not meant to be a commercial success at the time.
-Despite the album’s initial stalling, The Velvet Underground kept on, releasing their second album without Nico to similarly little acclaim.
+When The Velvet Underground & Nico came out in March 1967, the reception was dull, with a legal issue causing the record to be pulled off the shelves and solidifying that it was not meant to be a commercial success at the time.
+Despite the album’s initial stalling, The Velvet Underground kept on, releasing its second album without Nico to similarly little acclaim.

-It’s crazy to think that a band that’s so integral to rock music could fly under the radar for so long.
-Now, 53 years after the release of The Velvet Underground & Nico, the band is solidly placed in history as a pillar of rock music.
+It’s crazy to think that a band that’s so integral to rock music today could fly under the radar for so long.
+Now, 56 years after the release of The Velvet Underground & Nico, the band is solidly placed in history as a pillar of rock music.
 Listen to The Velvet Underground & Nico below:

-The Velvet Underground & Nico – Full Album
+The Velvet Underground & Nico – The Velvet Underground & Nico

 [Originally published 3/12/17]